LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       :numref:`ARKODE.Usage.UserSupplied`.

-.. c:function:: int ARKStepSetLinearSolutionScaling(void* arkode_mem, booleantype onoff)
+.. c:function:: int ARKStepSetLinearSolutionScaling(void* arkode_mem, sunbooleantype onoff)

    Enables or disables scaling the linear system solution to account for a change in :math:`\gamma` in the linear system.
 For more details see